Rum: Jamaican ester counts

+A "flavored" rum means a very strong, high-ester rum with a big smell and taste, without added flavor.
+Historically, it was also called "Continental" or "German" because it was used in Europe for blending, and not for drinking on its own.

 Production method

 Unlike some other spirits, rum has no defined production methods.
 Instead, rum production is based on traditional styles that vary between locations and distillers.

 Harvesting

 Sugarcane is traditionally collected by sugarcane machete cutters who cut the cane near to the ground, where the largest concentration of sugars is found, before lopping off the green tips.
 A good cutter can cut three tons of cane per day on average, but this is a small fraction of what a machine can cut.
 Therefore, mechanised harvesting is now utilized.

 Extraction

 Sugarcane comprises around 63% to 73% water, 12% to 16% soluble sugar, 2% to 3% non-sugars, and 11% to 16% fiber.
 To extract the water and sugar juice, the harvested cane is cleaned, sliced into small lengths, and milled (pressed).

 Fermentation

 Sugarcane is harvested to make sugarcane juice and molasses.